MooMoo Token (MOO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MooMoo Token Historical Price

-According to the latest data gathered on MooMoo Token live price page, the current price of MooMoo Token is 0.00133527USD.
-The circulating supply of MooMoo Token(MOO) is 812.00M MOO , giving it a market capitalization of $1.08M.
+According to the latest data gathered on MooMoo Token live price page, the current price of MooMoo Token is 0.00152485USD.
+The circulating supply of MooMoo Token(MOO) is 812.00M MOO , giving it a market capitalization of $1.24M.

 The MooMoo Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.